Aqua (Chicago): Sustainability

-Curve Balconies
+Curve balconies

 Jeanne Gang was a rising architect when she and Studio Gang (her firm) took on the project.
-With the training Jeanne had received during school, Jeanne began with her design that would included balconies extending 2–12 feet outwards.
+With the training Jeanne had received during school, Jeanne began with her design that would included balconies extending 2–12 ft outwards.
 Jeanne was inspired for this design from the topography layered limestone outcropping along the Great Lakes.
-The balconies are 9 inches thick and get thinner as they extend outwards to help with drainage.
+The balconies are 9 in thick and get thinner as they extend outwards to help with drainage.
 James Loewenberg helped SGA by finding an efficient way of creating the concrete balconies.
 He found that having an edge-form steel plate would guide the pour and once it was done drying it could be snapped back into a straight plane and reused for different curves on the other balconies.
 This method did leave the balconies without thermal breaks which caused criticism as it would cause a loss of heat during winters due to radiator effect.
 A function of the curve balconies is that they protect the building from harsh winds which happens to be one of the most difficult challenges in skyscraper engineering.